-My recommendation: Spezial Ungespundetes, this beer must be drunken fresh from the tap at the brewery, since they only sell it in bottles on rare occasions.
+My recommendation: Spezial Ungespundetes, which must be drunken fresh from the tap at the brewery since they only sell it in bottles on rare occasions.

 Bock (incl.
 Doppelbock, Maibock & Eisbock)

-Bock, meaning “buck”, is a very interesting family of German lagers.
-This style originates from Einbeck, in Northern Germany, but became so popular in Bavaria that nowadays it tends to more common in the south and brewed during the colder months.
+Bock is an interesting family of German lagers.
+This style originates from Einbeck, in Northern Germany, but became so popular in Bavaria that nowadays it tends to be more common in the south and is brewed during the colder months.
 Legend has it that Bavarians fumbled the pronunciation of this Einbeck beer so it eventually became Ainpöck, which sounds like ein Bock (a buck, a male goat or sheep).
-Nowadays many Bockbeers feature a goat on the label.
+Nowadays many Bocks feature a goat on the label.